Jennifer Reeves

-Jennifer Todd Reeves (born 1971) is a New York-based independent filmmaker.
+Jennifer Todd Reeves (born 1971) is a New York–based independent filmmaker.
 She has also taught as a part time professor of film at Bard College, The Cooper Union, Millennium Film Workshop and the School of Visual Arts.

 Background

-Reeves's 16mm films are often experimental and deal with a range of issues, including mental health, politics, sexuality, feminism and the environment.
+Reeves's 16 mm films are often experimental and deal with a range of issues, including mental health, politics, sexuality, feminism and the environment.
 Reeves began making her own films in 1990 and is known to provide her own writing, cinematography, editing and sound design in her works.
-Her films also feature collaborations with composers such as Marc Ribot, Skúli Sverrisson, Elliott Sharp, Zeena Parkins, Anthony Burr and Eyvind Kang.
+Her films also feature collaborations with composers such as Marc Ribot, Skúli Sverrisson, Elliott Sharp, Zeena Parkins, Anthony Burr, and Eyvind Kang.
 Reeves has produced many films over the years, the most noteworthy being The Time We Killed (2004) and When It Was Blue (2008).

 Influences, style and themes

-Reeves began to take an interest in film during her upbringing in Akron, Ohio where she became passionate about analog media and foreign films.
-Her time at Bard College exposed her to avant-garde films and the works of Carolee Schneemann, from which Reeves’s own works draw inspiration.
+Reeves began to take an interest in film during her upbringing in Akron, Ohio, where she became passionate about analog media and foreign films.
+Her time at Bard College exposed her to avant-garde films and the works of Carolee Schneemann, from which Reeves's own works draw inspiration.
 Reeves has also identified filmmakers Stan Brakhage and Annabel Nicolson as major influences.
-Consequently, many of Reeves’s films employ elements of abstraction, nostalgia, and projection.
+Consequently, many of Reeves's films employ elements of abstraction, nostalgia, and projection.
 Thematically, her films tend to deal with a wide variety of issues, from sexuality and feminism to the environment and politics.